I love poinsettias! To me, it just isn’t Christmas without one.

 For buying, growing, and caring for poinsettias – see Today’s Homeowner.

-For pruning, transplanting, and getting your poinsettias to bloom again next December – see Rodale’s Organic Life.
+For pruning, transplanting, and getting your poinsettias to bloom again next December – see Town & Country.

-My fav used to be red but after receiving a white one, it’s now my fav color, so beautiful!
+My fav used to be red but after receiving a white one, it’s now my fav color, so pretty!

-Do you celebrate the holidays with poinsettias?
+Do you celebrate with poinsettias?
 What is your fav color?